Although medicine and healing were important in ancient Greece, anti-aging may have been considered unnatural by the ancient Greeks.

 From the point of view of ancient Greeks, all of these actions would have been construed as profane or even blasphemous.

 For more than a millennia, Greeks believed that the Three Fates, or Moirai, determined one’s destiny or fate.
 Their work included determining a person’s precise lifespan.
 Klotho, the Spinner, spun the thread of life; Lachesis, the Apportioner, measured it and Atropos, the third Fate, cut the thread when the person’s time was up.

 Only Zeus had the power to interfere in the decisions of the Fates.
 For an ancient Greek, the concept of anti-aging would have been an unimaginable assault on the domain of the Fates and considered intolerable.

 The theme of anti-aging has begun to appear in modern culture.
 For instance, my first work of fiction, The Winnowing, describes how the Fates return to the contemporary world to prevent exactly what scientists are now trying to achieve.

-In that work geneticists are on the verge of extending life and even ending death.
-The Fates, long dormant, awaken, aware of the sudden threat to what they consider the proper order.
+In that work, geneticists are on the verge of extending life and even ending death.
+The Fates, long dormant, awaken and become aware of the sudden threat to what they consider the proper order.

 The three begin to maneuver to modify the output of scientists.
-Their intent is to twist the test results, to skew the apparent findings in order to halt the inevitable.
+Their intent is to twist the test results and to skew the apparent findings in order to halt the inevitable.